British Rail Mark 3: Future

 Many of the Mark 3s were scheduled to be withdrawn by 2020.
 Great Western Railway and London North Eastern Railway sets were replaced by Class 800, 801 and 802 sets.

 The East Midlands Railway Mark 3s were withdrawn in May 2021.
 Former Great Western Railway Mark 3s were leased to ScotRail from 2018 for use on Edinburgh/Glasgow to Aberdeen/Inverness and Aberdeen to Inverness, routes.
 Great Western began trials of shortened HST sets with new power-operated external doors in 2018, and intend to run 11 of these 'Castle' sets on local services on the main lines.

 The Caledonian Sleeper Mark 3 sleeper sets were withdrawn in October 2019.

 Grand Central then withdrew their Mark 3s in 2017.
 These were transferred to East Midlands Trains.

-Great Western Railway and London North Eastern Railway withdrew its Mark 3 sets in 2019, with GWR reforming many Mark 3 sets as 4 car refurbished "Castle" sets.
+Great Western Railway and London North Eastern Railway withdrew their Mark 3 sets in 2019, with GWR reforming many Mark 3 sets as 4 car refurbished "Castle" sets.

 Abellio Greater Anglia withdrew its Mark 3 sets in March 2020.

-Chiltern Railways will phase out their set of Mark 3 coaches from early 2026 as they will be replaced by CAF's Mark 5A coaches previously operated by TransPennine Express.
+Chiltern Railways phased out their sets of Mark 3 coaches in February 2026.
+They were replaced by CAF's Mark 5A coaches previously operated by TransPennine Express.